dkruyt/site-kruyt.org/content/post/2025/llminjectbackdoor/index.md

 ---

-### 3.3 Additional Attack Vectors: Phishing via Model Distribution Platforms
+### 3.3 More Ways to Attack: Phishing Through Model Platforms
-Beyond modifying the system prompt on an LLM already integrated into a development environment, attackers can also distribute compromised models directly through popular platforms such as [Hugging Face](https://huggingface.co/) or [Ollama](https://ollama.ai/).
-In these scenarios, the modified LLM—with a malicious system prompt—appears as a trustworthy resource to developers.
+Attackers don’t need access to an LLM already running in a development setup.
+They can also share compromised models through platforms like [Hugging Face](https://huggingface.co/) or [Ollama](https://ollama.ai/).
+These models might look legitimate but come with malicious behavior built in.

-- **Platform Exploitation**: By publishing a compromised model on Hugging Face or Ollama, attackers leverage the reputation and widespread use of these platforms.
-Developers who download or integrate such models may unknowingly expose their projects to hidden backdoors.
+- **Using Trusted Platforms**: Attackers can upload tainted models to Hugging Face or Ollama, counting on the platform’s reputation to gain trust.
+Developers who download these models may unknowingly use backdoored tools in their projects.
-- **Internal System Compromise**: Alternatively, an attacker might gain unauthorized access to an LLM service's internal system.
-By adjusting the system prompt centrally, every code generation request from that service could include the malicious payload.
+- **Targeting the Backend**: An attacker might also get into the backend of an LLM service.
+If they change the system prompt there, every request sent through that service could include a hidden payload.
-- **Phishing Attempt**: Both strategies essentially serve as phishing attacks.
-The first method—publishing a tainted model—relies on social engineering, luring developers into trusting and using the compromised resource.
-The second method compromises the integrity of the model directly, ensuring that any output becomes a vector for the attack without the developer’s awareness.
+- **No Prompt Needed**: Instead of modifying the system prompt, attackers can fine-tune the model itself to behave maliciously—making the backdoor harder to spot and removing the need for prompt manipulation.
+- **Phishing in Disguise**: Both tactics are forms of phishing.
+One tricks developers into using a compromised model.
+The other quietly changes how a model behaves, without the developer knowing anything’s wrong.

+These tactics show that backdoored LLMs aren’t just a one-off risk.
+They can be distributed at scale, making it even more important to verify the models you use and stay alert.

 ---